gl-inet/docs4.x/docs/tutorials/network_mode.md

 - **WDS**.
 Similar to Extender, please choose WDS if your main router supports WDS mode.

-## For models that don't have WiFi
+## For models that don't have Wi-Fi

 Here is an example of GL-MT2500/GL-MT2500A.
 It doesn't have Access Point, Extender, WDS, modes, but it has Bridge mode.